learn-vuejs/vue-patterns/docs/patterns/README.md

 ## Provider / Consumer

-The Provider / Consumer pattern is very simple, it aims at seperating stateful logic from the presentation.
+The Provider / Consumer pattern is very simple, it aims at separating stateful logic from the presentation.
 We need two components to create this pattern.

 **Provider.vue**